Altinn/altinn-platform/README.md

 # Altinn Platform

-This repository is for the Platfrom Team to organize cross application issues and issues not easily placed on specific application.
+This repository is for the Platform Team to organize cross application issues and issues not easily placed on specific application.

  - [Events](https://github.com/Altinn/altinn-events)
  - [Notifications](https://github.com/Altinn/altinn-notifications)